neoforged/Documentation/docs/concepts/events.md

 Event handlers can optionally get assigned a priority.
 The `EventPriority` enum contains five values: `HIGHEST`, `HIGH`, `NORMAL` (default), `LOW` and `LOWEST`.
 Events are executed from highest to lowest priority, with undefined order for two events of the same priority.

 Priorities can be defined by setting the `priority` parameter in `IEventBus#addListener` or `@SubscribeEvent`, depending on how you attach event handlers.
+Note that priorities are ignored for events that are fired in parallel.

 ### Sided Events